nurjamil/retail_store_api/README.md

 - Make a duplicate of `.env.example` and rename to `.env`, then configure your credentials.
 - Install dependencies by running `go mod tidy` on your terminal.
-- Two npm scripts are availiable to spin up the app server:
 - Run command: `go run main.go` to start the server on `localhost:3000` -. run command `go test ./controller/ -cover` to run unit testing